SD2E/api-user-guide/docs/submit_job.md

 ```

 The prefix for an Agave URI is always `agave://` followed by the STORAGE system,
-followed by the complete path relative to your root directory, and finally the name
+followed by the complete path relative to the system root directory, and finally
-of the file.
-Modify your `kallisto_job.json` file to point to either this public
+the name of the file.
+Modify your `kallisto_job.json` file to point to either this
-data, or your data that you have staged on your private STORAGE system.
+public data, or your data that you have staged on your private STORAGE system.

 <br>
 #### Add parameters to job template